Istanbul Tram: Route

 T4 station list with surface and sub-surface sections.

 The T4 tramway follows a generally north–south route between Mescid-i Selam and Topkapı.
-Seven of the T4 line's 22 stations are underground – these are stations Edirnekapı, Topçular, Rami, Uluyol – BEREC, Ali Fuat Başgil, Taşköprü and Karadeniz.
-All other stations are at-grade stations.
-The T4 line, even more than the T1 line, corresponds to a "light rail standards" line, in that its at-grade stations are made up of fortified platforms in the central median of the road, which allows for flat run-starts.
+Seven of the T4 line's 22 stations are underground – these are Edirnekapı, Topçular, Rami, Uluyol – Bereç, Ali Fuat Başgil, Taşköprü and Karadeniz.
+All other stations are at-grade.
+The T4 line, even more than the T1 line, corresponds to light rail standards, in that its at-grade stations are made up of fortified platforms in the central median of the road, which allows for flat run-starts.
 These stations are accessible via pedestrian bridges, underpasses or signal light-controlled crossings.
 T4 does not include sections of street running, but operates in its own separate right-of-way.
 However, the T4 line does include at-grade road and intersection crossings controlled by traffic signals.
-It is nonetheless categorized as a "tramway" by its operator, İstanbul Ulaşım A.Ş.
+Because of this, it is categorized as a "tramway" by its operator, Metro İstanbul.